dcowan-london/nokiasip/README.md

-# Nokia SIP
+# Nokia S40 SIP
-This is a script to generate configurations for SIP on older Nokia phones.
+This is a script to generate configurations for SIP on older Nokia (S40) phones.

+Note that not all S40 devices are SIP compatible.
+See [Compatible devices](#compatible-devices) below for more info.

 Currently supported phones are:
 * Nokia 208 Dual-SIM